robjg/oddjob/README.txt

   preservelastmodified.
 Add the ability to back up the moved files like Linux does.
 - Introduce a FilterType that can filter files by modified date, created date, or match against a regular expression.
+- Need better protection from exceptions in the DetailModel.setSelectedContext method.

 Changes in 1.1.0
 ----------------